Robert Black AM RFD MD

 MS FRACS FAMA

-Robert enlisted in the RAAF as an undergraduate in the University Squadron, was commissioned Pilot Officer in 1959, and Flight Lieutenant on graduating in Medicine in 1963.
-After post-graduate training and research in Cardiff he spent a decade in University posts in Sheffield, WA, SA and Edinburgh, and was appointed to the RAAF Specialist Reserve, Squadron Leader in 1980.
+Robert enlisted in the University Squadron, was commissioned in 1959, confirmed on graduating in Medicine in 1963.
+After post-graduate surgical training and research in Cardiff he spent a decade in University posts in Sheffield, WA, SA and Edinburgh, and was appointed to the RAAF Specialist Reserve in 1980.
 He saw overseas service in Malaysia, Rwanda, Bougainville and Timor, and retired in 1998 after serving as Principal Reserve Medical Officer SA and NT, with the rank of Group Captain, and as Specialist Emeritus to the Surgeon General ADF.
 He was appointed a Member of the Order of Australia (Military Division) in 1996.

-He is a member of the RSL and has been a Committee member, Pensions Officer and President (2014-2018) of the RAAFA Mitcham.
-He joined the State Division Council in 2018 to fill a casual vacancy.
-In retirement he has enjoyed several months as a ship’s Doctor on voyages to the Arctic, Antarctic and places between.
-He has also served on the Prime Ministerial Advisory Committee on ex-service matters, the Veterans’ Review Board, The VAC and VHAC.
+He joined the RSL after returning from Rwanda.
+He has been a Committee member, Pensions Officer and President of the RAAFA Mitcham, joining the State Division Council in 2018.
+He was elected State President in October 2018.
+In retirement he has been a ship’s Doctor on voyages to the Arctic, Antarctic and places between.
+He served on the Prime Ministerial Advisory Committee on ex-service matters, the Veterans’ Review Board, The VAC and VHAC.
 He became a Legatee in 2004 and was President of Adelaide Legacy in 2011.
-He had over 20 years of service to the St John Ambulance, and from 1996 to 2005 he was the State Medical Officer for SA.
-He is a Member of the Venerable Order of St John and of the Knights Hospitaller.
+After 20 years of service to the St John Ambulance, he retired as State Medical Officer for SA (1996-2005), is a Member of the Venerable Order of St John, and of the Knights Hospitaller.

 State Vice President